 3. Subscribe to a blog or newsletter

-You’ve got a captive audience when someone visits your website, so try displaying a call to action to subscribe to your blog or newsletter.
+You’ve got a captive audience when someone visits your website, so use a B2B call to action to encourage visitors to subscribe to your blog or newsletter.
 Take a cue from the OfficeVibe example below, which lets the reader know they’ll be receiving tips on how to become a better manager.

 4. Download an ebook or white paper